 My focus now is to help equalize the information and educational services provided to birth parents/expectant parents considering adoption for their child versus the information and adoption education provided to adoptive parents, those hoping to adopt/parent an adopted child.

-To do this, I have created an opportunity for expectant parents/birthparents to have an opportunity to talk with me about various aspects of adoption.
+To do this, I have created an opportunity for expectant parents/birthparents to talk with me about various aspects of adoption.

 The list of topics include the following: